royerlab/napari-chatgpt/README.md

 Omega is generally safe as long as you do not make dangerous requests.
 To be 100% safe, and if your experiments with Omega could be potentially problematic, I recommend using this software from within a sandboxed virtual machine.
+API keys are only as safe as the overall machine is, see the section below on API key hygiene.

 THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A